0xSero/partisia-docs/docs/zk-computation-fees.md

-# Zero-knowledge computation fees
+# Zero-knowledge Gas Fees

-Zero-knowledge (ZK) computation involves a number of fees to ensure that a contract's associated ZK nodes have enough gas to execute the ZK actions.
+Zero-knowledge (ZK) computation involves a number of gas fees to ensure that a contract's associated ZK nodes have enough gas to execute the ZK actions.

 ## ZK computation, MPC tokens and gas